experius/Magento-2-Module-Experius-Address-Lines/README.md

 - Required Entry Yes/No
 - Label
 - Validation Classes

+Also has an option for disabling PO Boxes in the address

 Stores > Configuration > Customers > Customer Configuration > Address Lines